Ahaeflig/NHL-Inspector/ProcessBook/README.md

 You also know directly if the team advanced because of its division ranking or if it is one of the two best team of each conference that were not qualified (wildcard).

 After this we made the top right pannel bigger and we recentered the spiral.
-We also tried to linearly change the color of circular bars in order to better differentiate each stats but as expected, since a linear change of color is not perceived linearly by the human visual system, we feel like the result isn't too good.
+We also tried to linearly change the color of circular bars in order to better differentiate each stats but as expected, since a linear change of color is not perceived linearly by the human visual system, we feel like the result can be improved.

 <br >
 <div align = 'center'>